Learn more about...

 • or if applying inside the UK, using an undefined CoS

-A CoS is valid for 3 months from the date it was assigned and can only be used once to support an application for leave.
-Applications for initial leave cannot be made more than 3 months in advance of the start date quoted on the CoS.
-If an individual does not use the CoS within the 3-month period to apply for entry clearance or leave to remain, it automatically becomes invalid.
+A CoS is valid for 3 months from the date of assignment and may be used only once to support a leave application.
+Applications for initial leave cannot be submitted more than 3 months before the start date quoted on the CoS.
+If an individual does not use the CoS within 3 months to apply for entry clearance or leave to remain, it automatically becomes invalid.

-If the application is refused, the individual would need to be issued with a new CoS in order to make a new application.
+If the application is refused, the individual would need to be issued a new CoS to submit a new application.

 Undefined Certificates of Sponsorship – In-country applications for leave to remain